Pradyuman-Gupta/Pluno/README.md

 - 🎧 Plays `.mp3` songs from user-provided folders
 - 📂 Organizes music into playlists (each folder = 1 playlist)
 - 🖼️ Playlist image support (`.jpg`)
+- 🗄️ Add the information about new playlist and tracks in playlist.json
 - ⚡ Fast, offline-friendly, no streaming required
 ---

 ## 💡 Tech Stack